Are you lonely this Christmas…..again?

 Yet for many people, Christmas is also painfully quiet.

 This season affects men and women differently.
-Many men feel increased pressure to provide, to finish the year strong, to prove stability through output and income.
-Many women feel pressure to create warmth, meaning, and perfection through food, decor, and family traditions.
+Many men may feel increased pressure to provide, to finish the year strong, to prove stability through output and income.
+Many women may feel pressure to create warmth, meaning, and perfection through food, decor, and family traditions.
 There is effort on all sides.
 Performance on all sides.

 And in the middle of all that movement, there are people who feel deeply alone.